Expand description

 If this is disabled, cove depends only on the Rust core library.

-causes cove’s error types to implement std::error::Error
+Enabling std causes cove’s error types to implement std::error::Error; otherwise they do

-not, as at the time of writing core::error::Error
+not, as at the time of writing core::error::Error is unstable.
+In addition, some cast

 implementations are controlled by this feature, as the rust standard library allows for

-optimizations via intrinsics not available in stable core
+optimizations via intrinsics not available in stable core.

 §Links